openoakland/oakpec-sei/README.md

 warehouse.

 ## Usage
-The scripts are normally deployed to Google Cloud as cl
+The logic to download and parse filings is normally deployed to Google Cloud as cloud functions.

-The script to download all filings, parse them, and store the results resides in `scripts/refresh_form_700_data.py`.
+The logic can also be run locally as scripts in the `scripts` directory. `download_form_700_data.py` will download all filings to `scripts/filings`. `parse_local_data.py` will extract data from the downloaded files to a SQLite database.

-It can be run with the command below:
+These scripts can be run with a command like the one below:

-    python -m scripts.refresh_form_700_data
+    python -m scripts.download_form_700_data

 ## Development
 We use [`pipenv`](https://docs.pipenv.org/en/latest/) to manage environments and requirements, so install that first.